wll8/redoc-try/readme.md

   // onlySwagger: true,
   // tryText: `try`, // Try button text
   // trySwaggerInApi: true, // Whether to display swagger debugging window under api?
-  // redocOptions: {enableConsole: true},
+  // redocOptions: {enableConsole: true}, // Or the format is an array: `[specOrSpecUrl?, options?, element?, callback?]`
   // swaggerOptions: {dom_id: `#swagger-ui`},
 })
 ```

 ## Why do you need it?

-According to the description of [#53](https://github.com/Redocly/redoc/issues/53), the try function is no longer developed, maybe it has become a paid function.
+According to the description of [#53](https://github.com/Redocly/redoc/issues/53#issuecomment-576377856), the try function is no longer developed, maybe it has become a paid function.

 If you need to simply have this feature, you don't need to redevelop it, because it will consume a lot of time and lack community maintenance.